Popular Liberal Action

 The Popular Liberal Action (Action libérale populaire, ALP), simply called Liberal Action (Action libérale), was a political party that represented Catholic supporters of the French Third Republic.
 It operated in the center-right, primarily to oppose the left-wing Republican coalition led by Pierre Waldeck-Rousseau and Émile Combes who pursued an anti-clerical agenda designed to weaken the Catholic Church, especially its role in education.
-The ALP between 1901 in 1914 had its best election in 1902, with 78 deputies.
+The ALP between 1901-1914 had its best election in 1902, with 78 deputies.
 It built a nationwide newspaper and propaganda network, had excellent funding.
-There were 1200 local committees, with 200,000 dues paying members in 1906, giving at the strong space of any French political party.
+There were 1200 local committees, with 200,000 dues paying members in 1906.

 History

 The Liberal Action was founded in 1901 by Jacques Piou and Albert de Mun, former monarchists who switched to republicanism at the request of Pope Leo XIII.
 From the Churches perspective, its mission was to express the political ideals and new social doctrines embodied in Leo's 1891 encyclical "Rerum Novarum".

 Action libérale was the parliamentary group from which the political party emerged, adding the word populaire ("popular") to signify this expansion.

 Membership was open to everyone, not just Catholics.
 It sought to gather all the "honest people" and to be the melting pot sought by Leo XIII where Catholics and moderate Republicans would unite to support a policy of tolerance and social progress.
 Its motto summarized its program: "Liberty for all; equality before the law; better conditions for the workers."
 However, the "old republicans" were few, and it did not manage to regroup all Catholics, as it was shunned by monarchists, Christian democrats, and Integrists.
 In the end, it recruited mostly among the liberal-Catholics (Jacques Piou) and the Social Catholics (Albert de Mun).